 - Save time – Half of my meal prep used to be just pulling out all the ingredients in my fridge and trying to figure out what to do with them.

-- Save money – Buying just the ingredients you’ll need (and not a bunch of random ones that you won’t) reduces waste and the grocery bill
+- Save money – Buying just the ingredients you’ll need (and not a bunch of random ones that you won’t) reduces waste and your grocery bill.
+You can find more tips for saving money on groceries here.

 - Eat healthier – When you’ve planned easy, delicious and healthy meals you’re less likely to end up eating convenient (but less nutritious) options.